parse-community/blog/_posts/2021-01-30-Writing-Better-Code-Cloud-Code-with-Parse-Server-Example.md

 * `npm run watch` will start your Parse Server and restart if you make any changes.
 * `npm run lint` will check the linting of your Cloud Code, tests and `index.js`, as defined in `.eslintrc.json`.
 * `npm run lint-fix` will attempt to fix the linting of your Cloud Code, tests and `index.js`.
-* `npm run prettier` will help improve the formatting and layout of your cloud code, tests and `index.js`, as defined in `.prettierrc`.
+* `npm run prettier` will help improve the formatting and layout of your Cloud Code, tests and `index.js`, as defined in `.prettierrc`.
 * `npm run test` will run any tests that are written in `/spec`.
 * `npm run coverage` will run tests and check coverage.
 Output is available in the `/coverage` folder.